Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 *  When I deployed my website I discovered there was an issue when testing responsiveness on my Samsung Galaxy A50.
    * The image below shows the bug before it was fixed.
 The footer overlaps the header and navigation bar when viewing on mobile devices.
    ![bug](https://user-images.githubusercontent.com/91072896/143229122-dceba326-afec-457b-82ad-b3078935e8d4.png)
-* The problem was solved by adding a z-index to the header and footer and making the header index number higher than the footer index so the header and navigation bar would overlap the footer as I had intended.
+* The problem was solved by adding z-index:11; to the header and z-index:1; to the footer.
+Once the header index number is higher than the footer index the header and navigation bar would overlap the footer as I had intended.

 # Unfixed Bugs<div id='id-unfixed'/>
 * When testing the website on iPhone 12 Pro.
 In the footer, the contact number appears in blue text and is underlined.